Deenyoro/SCADA-IDS-KC/docs/ARCHITECTURE.md

-# SKADA-IDS-KC Architecture
+# SCADA-IDS-KC Architecture

 ## Overview

-SKADA-IDS-KC is a Python-based Network Intrusion Detection System designed to detect SYN flood attacks using machine learning.
+SCADA-IDS-KC is a Python-based Network Intrusion Detection System designed to detect SYN flood attacks using machine learning.
 The system follows a modular architecture with clear separation of concerns.

 ## System Architecture